lblod/toezicht-inzending-reporting-service/README.md

 * `CRON_PATTERN`: cron pattern to configure the frequency of the cron job.
 The pattern follows the format as specified in [node-cron](https://www.npmjs.com/package/cron#available-cron-patterns).
 Defaults to `0 0 0 2 * *`, run every day at 2 a.m.
 * `CURRENT_PERIOD_START`: start date of the time period to filter on.
 Format: `YYYY-MM-DD`.
 Default: `2012-01-01`.
 * `CURRENT_PERIOD_END`: end date of the time period to filter on.
 Format: `YYYY-MM-DD`.
 Default: `2019-01-01'.
+* `DOMAIN_URL`: Base URL used to generate the links to view the inzendingen (e.g. http://loket.lokaalbestuur.vlaanderen.be)

 ## REST API